Kaixhin/grokking-pytorch/README.md

 `torchvision.transforms` contains lots of handy transformations for single images, such as cropping and normalisation.

 `DataLoader` contains many options, but beyond `batch_size` and `shuffle`, `num_workers` and `pin_memory` are worth knowing for efficiency. `num_workers` > 0 uses subprocesses to asynchronously load data, rather than making the main process block on this.
 The typical use-case is when loading data (e.g. images) from disk and maybe transforming them too - this can be done in parallel with the network processing the data.
-You will want to tune the amount to a) minimise the number of workers and hence CPU and RAM usage (each worker loads a separate batch, not individual samples within a batch) b) minimise the time the network is waiting for data. `pin_memory` uses [pinned RAM](https://pytorch.org/docs/master/notes/cuda.html#use-pinned-memory-buffers) to speed up RAM to GPU transfers (and does nothing for CPU-only code).
+You will want to tune the amount to a) minimise the number of workers and hence CPU and RAM usage (each worker loads a separate batch, not individual samples within a batch) b) minimise the time the network is waiting for data. `pin_memory` uses [pinned memory](https://pytorch.org/docs/master/notes/cuda.html#use-pinned-memory-buffers) (as opposed to paged memory) to speed up any RAM to GPU transfers (and does nothing for CPU-only code).

 Model
 -----